 In April 2018 I collected stories about the Pied flycatcher (bird) and it’s migratory lifestyle, the research, research material such as geolocators, the place and it’s inhabitants and the research crew.

-End of May 2019 I present the interactive art installation and the launch of the podcast at BiotOPENdag in Haren – Netherlands.
+End of May 2019 Janne Ouwehand and me presented the interactive art installation, the launch of the podcast and the ecological academic research at BiotOPENdag in Haren – Netherlands.